 Defeating Complex Thinking

-To defeat Complex Thinking I prefer Design Thinking blended with Lean Thinking.
-If we take this blended approach further, you will find that Lean, in the form Hoshin Kanri, is a solid way to translate ideas into timely, measurable value outcomes.
-Hoshin Kanri is two Japanese words translated as 'direction' and 'administration'.
-It is practised extensively in the automotive manufacturing industry, defined as:
+To defeat Complex Thinking, Design Thinking may be blended with Lean Thinking.
+If we take this approach further, you will find that Lean, in the form Hoshin Kanri, is a solid way to translate ideas into timely, measurable value outcomes.
+Hoshin Kanri is two Japanese words which translate as 'direction' and 'administration'.
+It is practised extensively in the automotive manufacturing industry, and defined as:

 "A method for ensuring that the strategic goals of a company drive progress and action at every level within that company.
 This eliminates the waste that comes from inconsistent direction and poor communication."